BabasGames/my-number-roulette/README.md

 ## Installation

-Just run setup.bat and make sure npm is installed.
+Just make sure npm is installed and download and run setup.bat.
+Aslo you can clone this repo and do 'npm install' and 'npm start'.

 ## Licence